Policy & Elections

 - Discuss the opportunity of running for a Regional Office with your Chapter Advisor, Chapter President and Chapter Executive Committee prior to completing an application for regional office.
 All candidates must be of sound moral and ethical judgment, and must have the full support of the Chapter Advisor(s) at their school or college of pharmacy.

 - Complete an official Application for Elected Regional Office.
-The application must be signed by the chapter advisor of the applicant’s school or college of pharmacy, and an unofficial transcript must accompany the application for it to be considered complete.
+The application must be signed by the chapter advisor and experiential coordinator of the applicant’s school or college of pharmacy, and an unofficial transcript must accompany the application for it to be considered complete.

 - Submit a Regional Officer Candidate PowerPoint Slide to be shown during the MRM.
 The slide should contain text with the position they are seeking, and their name and school or college of pharmacy, a headshot, and 4-5 bullet points.